nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 * **OR** you’ve been working on it for 45mins or more!

 ## Do your best
 In addition to building great projects, we want to be able to articulate problems and explaining code to other people.
 HelpCue is an opportunity for us to practice these skills.
 Don't be afraid to use HelpCue!
-We want to help you.
-We ask that you try solving things on your own, but ultimately we are here to help you!
+Ultimately, we are here for you!
+We want to help you!